Fourteen Years Bad Luck

 Anyway, long story short: Terry rummages through the wardrobe, door gets stuck, Terry yanks at it to dislodge it:

 The other notable part of this story is that Terry used MASKING TAPE to stick the cracks in the mirror together and thought I would find this acceptable.
 I did not find it acceptable.
 We, however, had no money, were leaving for Las Vegas in two days time, and when we come home, would find that Terry had kidney failure and our lives were over.

 In short, the door was never replaced.
-For three years, I have lived with only one door on my wardrobe.
+For three years, we have lived with only one door on the wardrobe in our bedroom.
 Until yesterday.
-Since yesterday, I’ve had NO DOORS.
+Since yesterday, we’ve had NO DOORS.
 None.
 Nada.
 Zilch.
 I want to leave home.
 I need a new house, this one is broken.

 First of all, Terry broke the mirror door in the spare room.
 Not the glass, just the roller thingy, so it was OK, it was fixable.
 This week, he finally got around to fixing it, and he decided that the best time to rip both doors off their hinges, empty the wardrobe and make more mess than I could have imagined?
 Was 10.30pm on Friday night, right after I’d spent a looong time cleaning the house in preparation for the weekend.
 I run a tight ship here.